 The search for twelve kid footballer and their coach who went missing on June 23th after entering the Tham Luang cave in the Chiang Rai province of northern Thailand started amid concerns and despair.
 It was revealed later that the victims visited the cave to go through a local initiation rite in which they had to leave their belongings outside before entering the cave to scribble their names on a wall at the end of the tunnel.
 But the monsoon rains blocked the entrance, preventing them from getting out and forcing them to retreat further into the massive tunnel network.
 Given the lack of food and other essentials, the odds were not in their favour.

 A team of foreigners sourced from all over the world where the answer that Thai authorities needed

-Foreign newspaper reports gave an insight into a well planned mission put together by the co-ordinators in Thailand
+Foreign newspaper reports gave an insight into a well-planned mission put together by co-ordinators

 UK divers who found the boys had been personally requested to assist the Thai rescue effort

 The entire Thai nation was united as Thais, who are quite religious, prayed for the safety of the young boys and their coach.
 But there was a positive feeling, the miracle that happened on July 2nd when the group were found alive and in good condition, had transformed the picture.